Mur - Frohnleiten

 Directions

 Coming from Graz respectively Bruck an der Mur take the Brucker Schnellstraße (expressway) S 35 to the Rothleiten exit.
-From there drive in the direction of the bridge directly east under the Frohnleiten power plant (Kühau, to the left of the SB car wasg).
+From there, drive in the direction of the bridge directly east under the Frohnleiten power plant (Kühau, to the left of the SB car wash).
 Cross the bridge and at the end turn sharp left onto the small path.
-Here you can park well on the left side of the road.
+Here you can park well on the left side of this road.

 Parking